unicolet/simplevcb/README.md

 - the backup policy allows you to specify interval (how often we should backup the vms, min frequency is every day) and protection (how many copies we should keep around for each vm)

+- (new) run vcb jobs concurrently (by default 2, but can be configured to any level you want) to improve performance.
+In my experience switching from serial to two parallel workers cut backup time in half.
+To change the concurrency level edit the script at [line 16][https://github.com/unicolet/simplevcb/blob/master/simplevcb.groovy#L16].

 For instance you can tell Simple VCB to backup only vms vm1,vm2 and vm3 on server esxi01 (not vm4 because maybe it is not in production yet).